plone/training/docs/mastering-plone/registry.md

 This setting is stored in the registry record `plone.displayed_types`.

-## Accessing and modifying records in the registry
+## Access and modify records in the registry

 In Python you can access the registry record with the key `plone.displayed_types` via `plone.api.portal`.
 It holds convenience functions to get and set a record: